 Unfortunately Combat did have one drawback.
 Being made of 50% cotton and 50% nylon it was not flame resistant.
 When exposed to direct flame, the cotton burned and the nylon melted, burned and shrank.
 It was also easily stained by oil or lubricants as well as some types of insect repellants.

 In garrison during the summer season, Combat was normally worn with the sleeves rolled up and the top button undone, exposing an olive drab or regimental t-shirt.
 During the winter months, area or regimental dress instructions usually ordered sleeves to be buttoned at the cuff and the collar buttoned.
-In a last vestige of class distinction, some regiments ammended the order to allow officers and warrant officers to wear the sleeves rolled up and have open collars.
+In a last vestige of class distinction, some regiments amended the order to allow officers and warrant officers to be more comfortable and wear the sleeves rolled up and have open collars.

 In it's original configuration, Combat was produced in OG 107, Olive Drab and various shades of Tan and Medium Green.
 Limited quantities were produced in several DPM type camouflage patterns.
 Beginning in 1999, the OG Combat was replaced by the CADPAT Combat uniform, which itself is currently (2011) being replaced by the Improved Combat Uniform (ICU).